kmeps4/PSFree/README.md

 Very fast and reliable but can KP :P

-- Needs a bin loader.
+- Needs a bin loader on Port 9020.
 - Some performance Tweaks??.
+- Add sysveri Patch

 PR are welcome